 No matter what industry you are in, your business is likely to miss calls.
-A few missed calls may seem insignificant, but those calls can add up and begin to negatively impact your business--and your revenue!
+A few missed calls may seem insignificant to your bottom line, but those calls can add up and begin to negatively impact your business--and revenue!

-In this blog we'll discuss why businesses miss calls, the impact a missed call can have on your business, and how to best solve the issue of missed calls.
+In this blog, we'll discuss why businesses miss calls, the impact a missed call can have on your business and revenue, and how to best solve the issue of missed calls.
 Feel free to jump to the section that you'd like to cover.

 Why Do Businesses Miss Calls?